RHIANNON MATON, Ph.D.

 Prior to the Ph.D., I had never before taken a standardized test—and I single-handedly guided myself through all stages of GRE studying, on my first try ranked in the 99th percentile in both Analytical Writing and Verbal Reasoning.
 My Dissertation earned the "with distinction" top honor at Penn, and I taught for one year in Penn's rigorous Critical Writing Program following my studies.
 Here, I honed my understanding of academic genre analysis and higher education writing instruction.

-I earned tenure and promotion in a well-respected teaching-focused public university, the State University of New York at Cortland, where I work closely with undergraduate and graduate students.
+I earned tenure and promotion to Associate Professor in a well-respected teaching-focused public university, the State University of New York at Cortland, where I work closely with undergraduate and graduate students.
+I am pleased to share that I was recently awarded Full Professor status, just two years after earning tenure, and four years after earning promotion to Associate--which speaks to my skill in strategically decoding and navigating competitive academic environments.
 Here, I continue to hone my instructional expertise in academic writing instruction and knowledge of college administrative structures and processes.

 I conduct qualitative research in the social sciences at the intersection of labor studies, sociology, and education, and have established myself as a national (U.S.) and global scholarly leader in the area of teachers' work and unions.
-I am the author of 23 refereed publications, including six book chapters and 17 peer-reviewed journal articles in leading outlets such as Teachers College Record, History of Education Quarterly, Critical Studies in Education, Curriculum Inquiry, Journal of Educational Change, and Gender, Work & Organization.
+I am the author of 25 refereed publications, including one handbook, six book chapters, 18 peer-reviewed journal articles in leading outlets such as Teachers College Record, History of Education Quarterly, Critical Studies in Education, Curriculum Inquiry, the Journal of Educational Change, and Gender, Work & Organization.

 For a full record of my publications and service, please see my CV and Academia.edu profile.

-Now, I work with three main populations in my consulting business:
+Now, I work with two main populations in my consulting business:

 -